jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

    * `pod-security.kubernetes.io/<MODE>: <LEVEL>` (required)
    * `pod-security.kubernetes.io/<MODE>-version: <VERSION>` (*optional*, defaults to latest)

 A specific version can be supplied for each enforcement mode.
-The version pins the policy to the version that was defined at that Kubernetes version.
-This is to increase flexibility for future  Kubernetes enhancements and unknown security issues.
+The version pins the policy to the version that was shipped as part of the Kubernetes release.
+Pinning to a specific Kubernetes version allows for deterministic policy behavior while allowing flexibility for future updates to Security Policy Standards

 From earlier, the modes are:
    * `enforce` — Any Pods that violate the policy will be rejected